Tuesday, 29 October 2019

 To make such judgements, we also need a metric to evaluate which social arrangements are furthest away from the ideal and what improvements would bring them closer to it.Socioproctology does indeed specify metric of this sort.
 However any 'totalizing' ideology can construct a partial ordering over Stalnaker-Lewis closest possible worlds to establish a Konus index.

 Transcendental Institutionalism is Parochial and Status-quo-biased Transcendental institutionalism, Sen complains, unduly limits the scope of justice.This is not true of Socioproctological Transcendental Institutionalism.
+What limits the scope of justice is economic scarcity.

 This is because its demanding ideal of perfect justice can only be realized where state-like institutions exist.I have made no such stipulation.
 Rawls's principles are couched in the language of the Law, not the State.
 Law can exist without a State and vice versa.
 Furthermore Laws don't necessarily feature Rights and Remedies.
 They may be wholly punitive in nature or indicative, or reputational, merely.

-Only institutions such as those of the modern state can engage in the comprehensive redistributive policies advocated by most contemporary theories of justice.This begs the question whether states can do redistribution in a sustainable manner.
+Only institutions such as those of the modern state can engage in the comprehensive redistributive policies advocated by most contemporary theories of justice.This begs the question whether states really can do redistribution in a sustainable manner.
 Collective insurance is a different matter as is dealing with nuisances or providing Charitable assistance.
 It may well be that inequality increases at the same time as social insurance, or other benevolent schemes, are greatly increased in scope and scale.

 Since ought implies can, on this view, outside the state, principles of justice become irrelevant.We don't know about the 'can'.
 The fact is most countries stopped talking about redistributing wealth a long time ago.
 Even in Communist China, in the Eighties, Xu Muqiao emphasized Marx's principle for 'immature' Socialist countries- '"from each according to his ability, to each according to his contribution"- such that 'need' could be ignored in deciding outcomes.
 It is a fact that absolute poverty has dropped very dramatically since then.